 Macau enjoys a Closer Economic Partnership Arrangement (CEPA) with mainland China: Macau’s 2003 agreement with mainland China – largely parallel to the arrangement Hong Kong enjoys with the mainland – has enhanced its economic integration with the PRC.

-Gaming and tourism eclipse other sectors: In 2013, Macau’s gross gaming revenue topped US$45.1 billion, significantly exceeding the combined revenues of Nevada and Atlantic City combined.
+Gaming and tourism eclipse other sectors: In 2014, Macau’s gross gaming revenue topped US$43.9 billion, significantly exceeding the combined revenues of Nevada and Atlantic City combined.
 However, many U.S. firms are overlooking opportunities in other sectors.

 Finding local talent can be challenging: Macau’s explosive growth has led to stiff competition among firms in identifying and retaining high-caliber local managers and staff.
 This challenge will endure due to Macau’s relatively small local population.

 Specific U.S. export opportunities: The recent expansion of Macau’s hospitality sector has created demand for food/beverage products and services and related hospitality consumables.
 Other opportunities include: gaming equipment; architectural services; energy-efficient lighting, HVAC systems, and “smart building” systems; recreational and sports equipment; security equipment; hotel, restaurant, and resort management training services; computer and financial software; and meetings, incentives, conventions, and exhibitions (MICE) services such as exhibition and event planning.

-Major projects: Among the leading private and public projects are the Cotai Strip development, (where Las Vegas Sands added 5,800 additional rooms in three new hotels, and neighboring competitor, Hong Kong-based Galaxy Entertainment, MGM Macau, and Wynn will be adding new facilities), the Pac On (maritime) Terminal; a new Light Rail Transit System; and the Hong Kong-Macau-Zhuhai Bridge.
+Major projects: Among the leading private and public projects are the Cotai Strip development, (where Las Vegas Sands added 5,800 additional rooms in three new hotels, and neighboring competitor, Hong Kong-based SJM and Galaxy Entertainment, MGM Macau, and Wynn will be adding new facilities), the Pac On (maritime) Terminal; a new Light Rail Transit System; and the Hong Kong-Macau-Zhuhai Bridge.